-This course provides an introduction to defence analysis and operational analysis.
-Read more Read less
+This course provides an introduction to analysis and operational research in a defence context.

-- details of the use of operational analysis in decision making, how it is used and by whom
+- details of the use of operational research in defence decision making, how it is used and by whom

 - an introduction and exposure to the methods and tools which are used in defence analysis